How to achieve academic success with integrity

 To this end, Concordia has developed what Paula Wood-Adams, dean of Graduate Studies, calls a “comprehensive online tutorial for graduate students.”

 The Academic Success and Integrity Module (ASIM) was created by the School of Graduate Studies in partnership with the Concordia Library and eConcordia.
-It will provide PhD, master’s, graduate diploma, graduate certificate and qualifying students with the knowledge required to produce original work in compliance with the university’s Academic Code of Conduct.
+It provides PhD, master’s, graduate diploma, graduate certificate and qualifying students with the knowledge required to produce original work in compliance with the university’s Academic Code of Conduct.

 The new compulsory module includes text, as well as videos and short quizzes, and requires approximately 45 minutes for students to finish.